Vbhatt03/Automated-Application/README.md

 How to use:

 1. Create a .env file and fill in all the required credentials.
-Essential step, the applier wont work without this.
+Essential step, the applier wont work without this(Open both the scripts in src to see all the websites that are used).